Xilinx/mlir-aie/reference_designs/ipu-xrt/vision_pipelines/color_threshold/README.md

 # <ins>Color Threshold</ins>

-The Color Threshold pipeline design consists of 4 threshold blocks in separate tiles that process a different region of an input image.
-The results are then merged back together and sent to the output.
+The Color Threshold pipeline design consists of 4 threshold blocks in separate AIE tiles that process a different region of an input image.

+The input image is brought into the array via Shim tile (0, 0) and first sent to Mem tile (0, 1) where it is then split into 4 blocks and distributed to the 4 AIE tiles (0, 2) to (0, 5).
+Each AIE tile applies a threshold kernel on its data.
+The results are then merged back together in the Mem tile and sent back to the output through the Shim tile.

 To compile desing in Windows:
 ```